 - Mobile app engagement

 What are the key features of a CDP?

 While CDP functionality may vary across different vendors, several core features include:

 CDPs ingest data from online and offline sources, like web tracking tools, marketing automation, CRMs, and data warehouses, typically through APIs.
-Data ingestion is typically managed through the CDP's Connector library.
+Data ingestion is typically managed through the CDP's integration library.

-Because a CDP is marketer-managed, configuration of these Connectors does not require technical resources.
+Because a CDP is marketer-managed, configuration of these integrations usually does not require technical resources.

 CDPs build unified customer profiles around the concept of a digital "identity".
 Customer identities can be represented in many different ways, across different lifecycle stages (e.g. anonymous web visitor cookie values vs. identified email addresses) and tools.
 CDPs may vary in their strategies for reconciling the many different “versions” of a prospect or customer, but the overall goal is the same: to create a single customer view.

 CDPs are designed to be an organization's operational data layer.
 Data processing tasks like transforming, cleansing, and enriching data can be be performed either through a CDP's user interface or with code.
 Common actions include standardizing attributes, eliminating duplicates, calculations, and roll-ups.

 CDPs allow you to create and save dynamic segments.
 Because CDPs connect to all of your tools and data sources, you can generate lists on nearly any attribute or event -- meaning, you can get extremely specific with your audiences.

 Data syndication and synchronization